torogmw/MusicXML-Class-Library/README.md

 ```

 ##### Optional Member Data
 Many of the elements in MusicXML are optional.
 In these cases there is a bool which indicates whether or not the element is present.
 The bool serves as a flag indicating whether or not the optional element will be output when you stream out your MusicXML document.
-The bool has no side-effect on the element whos presence/absence it represents.
+The bool has no side-effect on the element who's presence/absence it represents.
 So for example we may set some data:
 ```
 foo->setName( "David" );
 bar->setFoo( foo );